danomatika/ofxMidi/README.md

 ### Linux Makefiles/CodeBlocks

-* edit addons.make in your project folder and add the following line to the end of the file:
+Edit addons.make in your project folder and add the following line to the end of the file:
 <pre>
 ofxMidi
 </pre>

 ### Win Codeblocks & Visual Studio

-* add the ofxMidi sources to the project tree ofxMidi/src ofxMidi/libs/rtmidi
+* Add the ofxMidi sources to the project tree ofxMidi/src ofxMidi/libs/rtmidi
   * Codeblocks: right click on the project in the project tree and select Add Files Recursively...
   * Visual Studio: drag the ofxMidi/src & ofxMidi/libs/rtmidi folder onto the project tree
-* add the following search paths:
+* Add the following search paths:
 <pre>
 ..\\..\\..\addons\ofxMidi\src
 ..\\..\\..\addons\ofxMidi\libs\rtmidi
 </pre>
 * Codeblocks
-  * right click on the project in the project tree and select Build Options...
+  - Right-click on the project in the project tree and select Build Options...
-  * select the project name in the tree, not release or debug
+  - Select the project name in the tree, not release or debug
-  * Search directories tab->Add
+  - Search directories tab->Add
 * Visual Studio
-  * right click on the project in the project tree and select Properties
+  - Right click on the project in the project tree and select Properties
-  * set the Configuration to All Configurations
+  - Set the Configuration to All Configurations
-  * Configuration Properties->C/C++->General->Additional Directories
+  - Configuration Properties->C/C++->General->Additional Directories

 KNOWN ISSUES
 ------------